kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

               value: <<us-east-1>>
 ```

+##### Change 2:

-Additionally, to use IAM with OIDC, you will have to make the below changes to the file as well.
+To use IAM with OIDC, you will have to make the below changes to the file as well.

 ```sh
 apiVersion: v1